-ENS 195 Orchestra
+ENS 195 Orchestra 1 Semester Hour

-Students may apply for regular positions with the Asheville Symphony, the Hendersonville Symphony, or other area orchestras and will receive credit for active participation.
+Students may apply for regular positions with the Brevard Philharmonic Orchestra, and will receive credit for active participation.
 Students are responsible for their own transportation.
-Auditions must be arranged in cooperation with the respective orchestras.
+An audition must be arranged in cooperation with the orchestra.